 You can apply for Local Council Tax Support if you are self-employed.
-You can also apply for Housing Benefit if you are not in receipt of, or are not eligible to apply for Universal Credit.
+You can also apply for Housing Benefit if you do not receive, or are not eligible to apply for, Universal Credit.
 We will work out your benefit using your and your partner's income, savings and personal circumstances.

 You will need to:

-- provide your latest profit and loss account or provide account books for the last 12 months and complete a Self-Employed Earnings Declaration form [73.35KB].
+- provide your latest profit and loss account or provide account books for the last 12 months and complete a Self-Employed Earnings Declaration form (PDF) [877KB] (opens new window) .

-For a new business you will need to give us a written projection of what you estimate the business will earn for the first two or three months of trading and what your expenses will be.
+For a new business, you will need to give us a written projection of what you estimate the business will earn for the first 2 or 3 months of trading and what your expenses will be.

 If you have paid for anything for personal use from your business we will add this back in.

 We work out your weekly earnings for benefit purposes using your share of the profit of the business.
 We may ask you for receipts.